 Game two was against the Crimson Court, who I’d end up playing twice in the event.
-Their rivals decks suffered from a bit of a lack of focus so I had absolutely no idea what to expect from them.
+Their rivals decks suffered from a bit of a lack of focus.
+I had absolutely no idea what to expect from them.
 The first game was a massacre.
-I decided we were both flexible warbands so I could stick to my game plan and advance into their territory while we traded two damage attacks in what would be a fairly bloodless round one.
+I decided we were both flexible warbands so I could stick to my game plan and advance into their territory.
+We traded two damage attacks in what would be a fairly bloodless round one.
 Oops.
 This is where I realised this game plan was almost never going to work without a significant deck rework.

-In the end step I learned what my opponent was trying to do, they had used the essentials card pack to combine [Death’s Domain], [Preternatural Speed], [Making A Statement], and [Conquest] into an aggressive hold objective deck.
+In the end step I learned what my opponent was trying to do.
+They had used the essentials card pack to combine [Death’s Domain], [Preternatural Speed], [Making A Statement], and [Conquest] into an aggressive hold objective deck.
 I wish I’d thought of it.
 Moving onto the second game it turned out this was a game the Deepkin were well equipped to play.
-I made a point of using my fish to delve feature tokens on my opponent’s board, but with that resource taken up the combat struggled even more and the Crimson Court took a convincing 2-0 win.
+I made a point of using my fish to delve feature tokens on my opponent’s board.
+However with that resource taken up the combat struggled even more and the Crimson Court took a convincing 2-0 win.

 There Was A Lot To Take Away From The Event